DorkOS

 This pattern provides type safety and explicit test setup without global mocks.

-• Same React app runs standalone and embedded — Transport abstraction enables code reuse
+• Same React app, two deployment modes — Transport abstraction enables full code reuse

-• Type-safe — Zod schemas generate both TypeScript types and OpenAPI specs
+• Type-safe end-to-end — Zod schemas generate both TypeScript types and OpenAPI specs

 • Testable — Mock Transport objects make testing React hooks and components straightforward